-- 6.103 The adopted 2002 Island Plan designated 11 sites for the purposes of meeting the need for Category A housing (under policy H2, Sites to be Zoned for Category A Housing) and all but one of these sites(16) has been developed.
-Planning permission is being sought for the development of the remaining site (Field 873, St. Lawrence) on the basis of the original zoning proposition, requiring a proportionate tenure split of 45% social rent and 55% first-time buyer homes or lifelong homes for purchase. - 6.104 Further amendment to the 2002 Island Plan was made by the States in response to the identified need for more homes for elderly people as a result of the demographic trends of an ageing society.
-This resulted in a Lifelong Homes proposition being approved by the States in July 2008 (P75/2008) in which a further eight sites were zoned for the provision of lifelong homes in addition to the provision of some first time buyers and Jersey Homebuy homes.
-This was to effectively increase the provision and number of lifelong dwellings to enable a greater number of older people to remain living independently in the community, in their own homes for as long as possible.
-All of these sites have now been developed and/or are under construction apart from one and the remaining site, at Field 274, La Lourderie, St Clement, has planning permission for lifelong homes. - 6.105 Given that the two previously zoned sites referred to above remain undeveloped, it is considered appropriate that they remain zoned for the provision of Category A homes.
-In the event that anticipated or extant planning permission for development on these sites fails to be implemented before the expiry of extant or anticipated consents, it is however, considered reasonable that their zoning delivers homes based on the current assessment of need, which would require 80% Category A social rent affordable housing and 20% Category A affordable housing for purchase to be provided on each site.
+6.104 The adopted 2002 Island Plan designated 11 sites for the purposes of meeting the need for Category A housing (under policy H2, Sites to be Zoned for Category A Housing) and all but one of these sites(17) has been developed.
+Planning permission is being sought for the development of the remaining site (Field 873, St. Lawrence) on the basis of the original zoning proposition, requiring a proportionate tenure split of 45% social rent and 55% first-time buyer homes or lifelong homes for purchase.

+6.105 In the event that anticipated or extant planning permission for development on this site fails to be implemented before the expiry of extant or anticipated consents, it is however, considered reasonable that it's zoning delivers homes based on the current assessment of need, which would require 80% Category A social rent affordable housing and 20% Category A affordable housing for purchase to be provided.